fossabot/openusercss.org/CONTRIBUTING.md

 1. Hack away!

 ## Running tests
-There are three types of tests you can run:
-- Unit tests - `yarn test:unit`/`yarn run test:unit`
-- API tests - `yarn test:api`/`yarn run test:api`
-- End-to-end tests - `yarn test:e2e`/`yarn run test:e2e`
+You can run the tests with `yarn test:full`.
+At the time of writing, this only works on Linux, because it uses the startscript to launch the site in test mode.
+This is required because the tests include checking for whether or not notification e-mails are being sent out correctly.

-When you submit the Pull Request, an automated system will run these tests and validate the PR.
+When you submit the Pull Request, an automated system should run these tests and validate the PR.
 Running the rest of the tests is optional, but I recommend doing it before pushing anyway.

 ## Committing
 This project follows the `standard` commit message convention.
 For example: